mattbierner/js-hashtrie-benchmark/README.md

 adds support for transient mutation and custom key types.
 This allows HAMT+ to be significantly faster than HAMT for batched transform operations.

-Even as the size of the map increases, HAMT and HAMT+ often perform 2X or faster than the next fastest library.
+Even as the size of the map increases, HAMT and HAMT+ often perform 2X or faster than the next fastest library in my testing.

 #### Hashtrie
 Hashtrie is slightly slower than HAMT for updates, but up to 10x slower for folds.